OpenTechStrategies/hypha-wiki/Roadmap.md

 ## Discussions

 * Should we import all the manually created PAF's into the app for a PAF central database?
-* Rapid testing of new PAF system
-* Creation of tool for applicants to navigate various funds #697
+* What additional tools or resources do for applicants to navigate various funds, see #697?
-* Training and how-to materials for external stakeholders
+* * Training and how-to materials for external stakeholders

 # Horizon 4
 **_Approx. next 12 months_**